dadi/api/docs/api.md

 ## Overview

-this module is responsible for creating a server and dispatching requests to middleware and routing.
+This module is responsible for creating a server and dispatching requests to middleware and routing.

 The main function this exposes is `use`.
 It is similar to express.js's `app.use`.
 A default error handler and a 404 handler are automatically added.